robohydra/robohydra/documentation/next/plugins/index.md

 * `heads`: an *array* of heads that will be activated when the scenario is running.

+There are two ways to define scenarios in your plugin: you can either specify them as objects in the `scenarios` list returned by `getBodyParts`, that is, inline in your plugin code, or you can define each scenario in a separate file.
+Or a mix between the two.

+If you want to define scenarios in separate files, each scenario will be a file `<scenarioname>.js` inside the `scenarios/` subdirectory inside your plugin directory.
+This file is similar to a RoboHydra
+plugin: a Node module exporting the function `getBodyParts`.
+Again, this function will be called with two parameters, `conf` and `modules`, and must return a Javascript object with the key `heads`.

 When you start a RoboHydra server, all scenarios are inactive.
 You can activate any scenario at any time (using the admin web interface, the [programmatic API](../api) or the [REST API](../rest)), but only one